 Finally, we thank all of those who volunteered their time and talents to support our local candidates and promote a Democratic agenda.
 To the many people who registered people to vote, canvassed neighborhoods, made phone calls, attended fundraisers, gave monetary contributions, wrote letters to the editor and helped in other ways, thank you for your dedication and generosity.

-Executive and Central Committee meetings – Mark the fourth Thursday of each month for Central Committee meetings.
+Mark the fourth Thursday of each month for Central Committee meetings.
 All Democrats are welcome.
 Please contact our chairperson to be added to the agenda.

 Major Themes that Emerged for 2016